Experimental investigation relating free-surface features to sub-surface turbulence: Estimating the viscous dissipation

 \section{Estimating the viscous dissipation}

-An estimate of viscous dissipation \(\epsilon\) of turbulent kinetic energy (TKE) was required for experimental flow characterisation.
-The PIV measurements do not resolve the smallest, Kolmogorov, scales of the turbulence \citep[as is typical of such experiments; see e.g.][]{poelma2006, lavoie07}, so direct calculations of the measured shear stress will not give reliable results.
+An estimate of viscous dissipation \(\epsilon\) of turbulent kinetic energy (TKE) was required for experimental flow characterization.
+The PIV measurements do not resolve the smallest scales (the Kolmogorov scales) of the turbulence \citep[as is typical of such experiments; see e.g.][]{poelma2006, lavoie07}, so direct calculations of the measured shear stress will not give reliable results.

 With homogeneous isotropic turbulence (HIT), we can use the scaling argument